VighneshNilajakar/VighneshNilajakar.github.io/content/blogs/debloating_windows.md

 date: 2022-11-19
 ---
 <h3 id="introduction">Introduction</h3>
 <p align= "left" style="font-size:20px; padding: 10px;">Now, that we have installed Windows 10, We need to Debloat it.
-It's stuffed with Useless Applicatons and Packages, Used for Telemetry.
+It is stuffed with Useless Applicatons and Packages, Used for Telemetry.
 Also, We will be able to make it faster as Lesser Resources will be used.
 Anyone can use this Guide even if you were already using your Windows Machine or If you are on Windows 11.
 But I recommend you to Backup your Existing Data, Just to be Safe. </p>
 <h3 id="ultimate_windows_utility">Ultimate Windows Utility</h3>
 <p align= "left" style="font-size:20px; padding: 10px;">Ultimate Windows Utility is an Free and Open Source Utility to Debloat Windows 10 and 11.
 It is developed by Chris Titus and some Devs.
 This Utilty aims to make Debloating Windows easier as Microsoft keeps on feeding it with Bloatware.</p>
 <h3 id="installing_the_utility">Installing the Utility</h3>